What is Advent?

 Good News, Great Joy

-After leading us through the songs of Good News, Great Joy for the past 5 years on Christmas Eve, Graham Jones has been able to record these songs telling the Christmas story from Luke 1-2 for us to enjoy throughout the Christmas season!
-He even wrote a devotional to go along with the album so that your advent focus might be even more intentional!
-You can read more about Good News, Great Joy here.
+After leading us through the songs of Good News, Great Joy for years on Christmas Eve, Pastor Graham has been able to record these songs which tell the Christmas story from Luke 1-2.
+He even wrote a devotional to go along with the album.
+Read more about Good News, Great Joy here.

 • Good News, Great Joy Coloring Book | Online